Phytolith: Archaeology

 Phytoliths are very robust, and are useful in archaeology because they can help to reconstruct the plants present at a site when the rest of the plant parts have been burned up or dissolved.
 Because they are made of the inorganic substances silica or calcium oxalate, phytoliths don't decay with the rest of the plant and can survive in conditions that would destroy organic residues.
 Phytoliths can provide evidence of both economically important plants and those that are indicative of the environment at a particular time period.

 Phytoliths may be extracted from residue on many sources: dental calculus (buildup on teeth); food preparation tools like rocks, grinders, and scrapers; cooking or storage containers; ritual offerings; and garden areas.

 Sampling strategies

+There are several things to be taken into consideration when designing a sampling strategy: